🖨 3D Printer Radar

 📅Deals Calendar

 Good dealBambu Black Friday 2026 — Bambu typically offers 15-25% off.
-First Black Friday for the H2C.
+Second Black Friday for the H2C; first was around its November 2025 launch.

 Upcoming sale windows — Prime Day & Black Friday deals (hover for details)